gasparl/neatstats/EXAMPLE.md

 head(next_subject())
 ```

 To illustrate a real case, let's say you have data files from an experiment, and the file names start as "color_exp", and they are all ".txt".
 You can collect all of them from a given folder.
 First, you need to set the right path with `setwd("whatever/path")`.
-You could set the path to the script's directory with `setwd(script_path())`, if the files are there.
+You could set the path to the script's directory with `setwd(path_neat())`, if the files are there.
 Then you can collect all file names with `filenames = list.files(pattern = "^color_exp.*txt$")`.
 (Here for the simulation I just have the `filenames` assigned as numbers, see above.)

 Now loop through all data files to collect the data.